After the Famine: The Irish Family Farm in Eastern Ontario, 1851–1881

 - World Rights

-"Irish social and economic responses to the famine have been widely studied in Ireland, but not in Canada, at the other end of the emigration chain.
-Identifying this gap in scholarship, Edward J. Hedican draws on census data, church records, local new sources, and family records to provide a dynamic longitudinal picture of life of Irish-Canadian farmers during this transitional period."
+"Irish social and economic responses to the Famine have been widely studied in Ireland, but not in Canada, at the other end of the emigration chain.
+Identifying this gap in scholarship, Edward J. Hedican draws on census data, church records, local news sources, and family records to provide a dynamic longitudinal picture of life of Irish-Canadian farmers during this transitional period."